GitMoDu/LoLa/README.md

 Simple Acknowledged Packets with Id [WORKING]: carrying only the original packet's header and optional id.
 Currently only used for establishing a link, as the Ack packets ignore the collision-avoidance setup.
 This way we can accuratelly measure total system latency before the link is ready.

 Synchronized clock [WORKING]: when establishing a link, the Remote's clock is synced to the Host's clock.
 The host clock is randomized for each new link session.
-The clock is tuned during link time (TODO: Improve).
+The clock is tuned during link time.

 Packet collision avoidance [WORKING]: with the Synchronized clock, we split a fixed period in half where the Host can only transmit during the first half and the Remote during the second half (half-duplex).
 Default duplex period is 10 milliseconds.

 Unbuffered Output [WORKING]: Each LoLa service can handle a packet send being delayed or even failed, so we don't need to buffer outputs.
 IPacketSendService extends the base ILoLaService and provides overloads for extension.

 Link Handshake Handling [WORKING] – Broadcast, send challenge response and start session.
-Clock is synced and Crypto tokens are exchanged.
+Clock is synced, Crypto tokens are exchanged and basic link info is exchanged.

 Link management [WORKING]: Link service establishes a link and fires events when the link is gained or lost.
 Keeps sending pings (with replies) to make sure the partner is still there, avoiding stealing bandwidth from user services.